poe-platform/documentation/README.md

+**Note**: This repository has been archived.
+To access Poe creator documentation, please visit: https://creator.poe.com/

 # Welcome to Poe for Creators

 Poe is a platform for people to discover and chat with AI-powered bots.
 In addition to providing access to popular bots, Poe allows any individual or business to create new bots.